Mathics3/mathics-threejs-backend/docs/documentation.md

     - `zmax` (type: number)
   - `lighting` (type: [element[]](/mathics-threejs-backend/types/element)) — array of lights, default: `[]`
   - `viewpoint` (type: number[3]) — the normalized camera coordinate (normalized means that the coordinate is going to be scaled, e.g. `[1, 1, 1]` is the upper back right corner of the bounding box independently from its size).
 Default: `[1.3, -2.4, 2]`
-  - `protocol` (type: string) — protocol version (current is `1.2`), if it isn't compatible a warning is shown instead of the graphics.
-Only availiable in production version
+  - `protocol` (type: string) — protocol version (current is `1.3`), if it isn't compatible a warning is shown instead of the graphics.
+Only available in production version

 ## Examples
 - ```js